escreven/liveimport/comparison/README.md

 We try to work around issue (2) by having both the import statement we want and an `%aimport` mentioning that same module.
-In the LiveImport notebook we don't have to do that: LiveImport supports every legal Python import statement, including relative imports.
+In the LiveImport notebook we don't have to do that: LiveImport supports every legal Python import statement.

 Let's test the autoreload workaround.
 Increment `gamma_tag` in `gamma.py`.
 That will also update a variable `gamma_second` in `gamma.py`.
 The